 4. Money matters

 Your spouse probably had a financial plan mapped out with their first wife.
 Maybe there’s alimony being paid now and a college fund for the kids.
 As a second wife, you don’t really have a say in any of this, because all of it was done before you came into the picture at all.
-But you’re not happy with the situation.
+Nonetheless, you may not be happy with the situation.
 The pain of being a second wife is that you find yourself on the sidelines of a lot of things going on in your spouse’s life.

 5. Dealing with your partner’s baggage